Needs Internet Explorer IME for Japanese.

 Comprehensive dictionary of the English language.
 Traces development of English from approximately 1150 AD up to present day.
 Includes many varieties of English.

 Extremely useful reference source providing coverage of major topics in literary studies written by the world’s leading scholars.
-The Libraries have purchased only those entries published in 2013 and 2014.
+The Libraries have purchased only those entries published in 2013-2015.
 Click on the “unlocked” availability option on the left hand side to access the available essays.

 An online bilingual dictionaries presently contains 1.2 million words and phrases (available in French, German, Italian, Spanish, Russian and Chinese).